html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

 <h3 id="elementel">What happened to HTMLElementElement?</h3>

 For those that have followed the standardization work, you know there was once `<element>`.
 It was the bees knees.
 You could use it to declaratively register new elements:

     <element name="my-element">
       ...
     </element>

-Unfortunately, there were too many timing issues with the [upgrade process](#upgrades), corner cases, and Armageddon-like scenarios to work it all out. `<element>` had to shelved.
-In August 2013, Dimitri Glazkov posted to [public-webapps](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html) announcing its removal.
+Unfortunately, there were too many timing issues with the [upgrade process](#upgrades), corner cases, and Armageddon-like scenarios to work it all out. `<element>` had to be shelved.
+In August 2013, Dimitri Glazkov posted to [public-webapps](http://lists.w3.org/Archives/Public/public-webapps/2013JulSep/0287.html) announcing its removal, at least for now.

+It's worth noting that Polymer implements a declarative form of element registration with `<polymer-element>`.
+How?
+It uses `document.register('polymer-element')` and the techniques I described in [Creating elements from a template](#fromtemplate).

 <h2 id="conclusion">Conclusion</h2>